 The best thing for dressing your tires is a water-based gel.

 Water-based tire gel can be applied with a cloth or sponge applicator.
-The great thing is that it does not turn your tires brown or cause them to crack over time because it is not petroleum based but based in water.
+The good thing is that it does not turn your tires brown or cause them to crack over time because it is not petroleum based but based in water.

 What are some of your favorite products or tips when using tire dressing?